What Women Want in their Work and Careers

 Women have responsibilities and requirements that are quite different from men.
 Not wrong.
 Just different.
 Gradually, the economy is shifting in directions that may offer more benefit to women.

 Job Search for Women Expert Deborah Shane is founder and Chief Motivator, Educator and Catalyst at Train With Shane, which delivers business education and professional development through speaking, events and training in the career, sales, social marketing, and motivation fields.
-Reach Deborah through TrainWithShane.com, her blog deborahshanetoolbox.com on Twitter, Facebook and LinkedIn at Deborah Shane, and at Blogtalkradio.com/trainwithshane.
+Reach Deborah through TrainWithShane.com, her blog deborahshanetoolbox.com, or on Twitter, Facebook, LinkedIn, and Google Plus, and at Blogtalkradio.com/trainwithshane.